cltk/cltk/docs/compare-backends.md

 # Compare Backends

+> Warning: This is an alpha feature.
+APIs and behaviors may change; use in production with care.

 The compare backends feature runs the same input through multiple CLTK NLP backends and produces a structured diff report.
 Use it to spot disagreements in tokenization, lemma, UPOS, features, head, and dependency relations.